7 Breathtaking Open World Games Like "Far Cry"

 Although Borderlands 2 can be played solo, it’s more fun to take on the enemies with your friends.
 Bring someone along with you in your journey from the treasure hunt.
 If you love the co-op of games likes Far Cry 3 and 4, you should give it a shot here as well.

-"Skyrim: The Elder Scrolls" - One of the Most Acclaimed Games
+7. The Elder Scrolls V: Skyrim - One of the Most Acclaimed Games

 Skyrim continues to sell like hotcakes, especially on PC.
 You can find it in the top 20 selling games on Steam pretty often.
 With more than 20 million copies sold to this date, it’s more than $1 Billion in Bethesda’s (the developer and publisher of Skyrim) account.